nikleotide/threadscope/README.md

 The page ships with 12 themes in a dropdown.
 Change `data-theme` on the `<html>` tag to set the default.

-The masthead draws `logo.svg` if it's present and falls back to a built-in mark that follows the active theme.
-Replace `logo.svg` to change it - [`LOGO-PROMPTS.md`](LOGO-PROMPTS.md) has ready-made prompts for generating one.

 ---